Now Reading

 This is one of the questions I get asked the most: how do French women stay slim?
 Indeed, France is a country where you find boulangeries with mouth-watering pastries at every street corner and cafés where Parisians linger for hours.
 It’s a place known for rich desserts, baguettes made from refined flour, foie gras, fatty meats, and wine.
 And despite a predilection for cheese, croissants, and pain au chocolat, regular French women don’t get fat.
 It’s been called the French Paradox, with France having the lowest cardiovascular disease deaths in the world while the French diet is relatively rich in saturated fats.
 Some of that’s down to the French health system, of course, but lifestyle definitely contributes.

 The clichés about French women is true: the French are generally thin.
 According to a British study (The Lancet, 2011) using the BMI (body mass index) as a criterion, French men are the thinnest in Europe with a BMI of 26.
 French women come in second and are ahead of the Swiss, tied with the Italians with a BMI of 25.
-And while obesity is increasing everywhere, including France, French people are not getting fatter at the same rate as other nationalities.
-In America, in 2021 the obesity rate is at 36%, while in France it’s 21% (source).
-France is therefore one of the slimming champions among the big rich countries, far ahead of the United States, Australia, and Canada.
-But it is not immune to the explosion in global obesity that researchers are seeing.
+And while obesity is increasing everywhere, including in France, French people are not getting fatter at the same rate as other nationalities.
+In America, in 2021, the obesity rate will be 36%, while in France, it will be 21% (source).
+France is, therefore, one of the slimming champions among the big rich countries, far ahead of the United States, Australia, and Canada.
+However, it is not immune to the increase in global obesity that researchers are seeing.

-For years, the question has been asked how French women stay thin.
+For years, the question of how French women stay slim has been asked.
 And you may be tempted to chalk this up to the unhealthy French habit of smoking.
-Yes, the prevalence of smoking among French females is significantly higher than among American women.
-In France, in 2021 the female smoking rate is 25% whereas in the US it’s only about 15% (source).
-And it’s been proven that on average, smokers weigh less than never smokers.
-So it could be easy to conclude that the real reason chic Parisian women stay slim is that they smoke more than their American counterparts.
+Yes, the prevalence of tobacco among French females is significantly higher than among American women.
+In France, in 2021, the female smoking rate is 25%, whereas in the US, it’s only about 15% (source).
+It’s been proven that, on average, smokers weigh less than non-smokers.
+So, it could be easy to conclude that chic Parisian women stay slim because they smoke more than their American counterparts.

 But the myth that cigarette smoking keeps you thin is incorrect.
-Indeed, all smokers are not skinny and heavy smokers tend to weigh more than light smokers, according to a 2018 study by the International Agency for Cancer Research.
+Indeed, all smokers are not skinny, and heavy smokers tend to weigh more than light smokers, according to a 2018 study by the International Agency for Cancer Research.
 Also, an increase in cigarettes smoked per day was associated with a larger waist circumference and more abdominal fat (source).
-As a French woman myself, I’m not smocking and my BMI is about 20.
+As a French woman myself, I’m not smoking, and my BMI is about 20.
+The truth is that several factors play into the reasons French women stay slim without trying.
+Keep reading below to learn about the ten healthy lifestyle habits that contribute to this.

 1. French Women Walk Everywhere

 I know it’s not so easy if you don’t live in a big city and must walk to get groceries or to work, so I suggest getting up 10 minutes earlier in the morning and going for a walk or doing an indoor walking workout; at lunch go for another quick walk, and after dinner does the same.
-If you can aim for at least 30 minutes of walking every day, you will see and feel a difference.
+Aiming for at least 30 minutes of walking daily will make you see and feel a difference.

 Also, the workout culture in France is quite different from the United States.
-The French value athletic activities in general and instead of doing exercise programs to lose weight, they exercise because they enjoy it.
-Most French people can name at least one regular physical activity they do, be it yoga, working out at the gym, hiking, biking, dance, football (soccer), etc. But they are usually never doing exercise programs with high intensity and high frequency, which are often unsustainable and lead to failure.
+The French value athletic activities in general, and instead of doing exercise programs to lose weight, they exercise because they enjoy it.
+Most French people can name at least one regular physical activity they do, be it yoga, working out at the gym, hiking, biking, dancing, football (soccer), etc. However, they are usually never doing high-intensity and high-frequency exercise programs, which are often unsustainable and lead to failure.
 The French are doing exercise because they enjoy it, not because it’s something they have to do to stay slim.

 2. They Don’t Deprive Themselves

 Incredible food and wine are essential parts of French culture (and the French diet).
-And French women are known to enjoy rich foods and wine which means they don’t deprive themselves of foods they love.
+French women are known to enjoy rich foods and wine, which means they don’t have to deprive themselves of the foods they love.
 By committing to small serving sizes and really savoring every bite, French women are able to enjoy the foods they want.
-You can try the 80/20 rule: if you eat healthy 80% of the time you can treat yourself 20% of the time.
+You can try the 80/20 rule: if you eat healthy 80% of the time, you can treat yourself 20% of the time.
 This allows you to indulge in a delicious dessert because you have already given your body a healthy, nutrient-rich meal.

 3. They Eat Smaller Portions

 One of the most mystifying things about slim French women is how they stay so thin in a country that’s obsessed with food.
-And another secret to the French secret of slimness is portion control.
-French women don’t deprive themselves of the good, rich food their country has to offer, they just eat small portions.
+Another secret to the French secret of slimness is portion control.
+French women don’t deprive themselves of the good, rich food their country has to offer; they eat small portions.
 If the food is high quality, well-prepared, and delicious, you don’t need a lot of food to feel full.
 Here are a few tips to help you eat smaller portions without realizing it:

-• Put away any leftovers in separate, portion-controlled amounts.
+- Any leftovers should be stored in separate, portion-controlled amounts.
 Consider freezing the portions you likely won’t eat for a while.

 4. French Women Eat Real Food